DongzeHE/scpca-docs/docs/processing_information.md

 Reference indices were constructed from the submitter-provided list of HTO sequences corresponding to each library using the `--features` flag of `salmon index`.
 Mapping to these indices followed the same procedures as for RNA-seq data, including mapping with [selective alignment](#selective-alignment) and subsequent [quantification via alevin-fry](#alevin-fry-parameters).

-As with the [CITE-seq data](#combining-cite-counts-with-rna-counts), we retained all cells with RNA-seq data, setting HTO counts to zero for any missing cell barcodes.
+As with the [ADT data](#combining-adt-counts-with-rna-counts), we retained all cells with RNA-seq data, setting HTO counts to zero for any missing cell barcodes.
 When cells were [filtered based on RNA-seq content](#filtering-cells) after quantification, the HTO count matrix was filtered to match.

 ### HTO demultiplexing